I need a freelancer I am a freelancer Pricing

 About Yazeed

-Yazeed Kamaldien is a journalist, photojournalist and documentary filmmaker based in Cape Town, South Africa.
+Yazeed Kamaldien is a journalist, photographer and documentary filmmaker based in Cape Town, South Africa.
 He has produced his own short films, worked as a production manager with production companies as well as researcher.
 He has also worked as a fixer with international production companies.
 His work has taken him to more than 40 countries, including stints in Yemen, Jordan, Sudan and extensive travels in European countries and Brazil.

 Languages